firebolt-db/firebolt-python-sdk/docsrc/Connecting_and_queries.rst

 from the server is a query ID.
 The status of the query can then be retrieved by polling the server at a later point.
 This frees the connection to do other queries or even be closed while the query continues to run.
-And entire service, such as AWS Lamdba, could potentially even be spun down an entire while a long-running database job is still underway.
+And entire service, such as AWS Lamdba, could potentially even be spun down while a long-running database job is still underway.

 Note, however, that it is not possible to retrieve the results of a server-side asynchronous query, so these queries are best used for running DMLs and DDLs and ``SELECT``s should be used